sajid-dev/delve-ai/README.md

 {
   "user_id": "123e4567-e89b-12d3-a456-426614174000",
   "session_id": "9c5f869a-2b8a-47f6-9ffd-0cbbd9e02c66",
+  "data": {
+    "type": "text",
+    "payload": {
-  "answer": "Hello!
+      "raw_text": "Hello!
 I'm your AI assistant.
+How can I help you today?", "structured": {
+        "text": "Hello!
+I'm your AI assistant.
 How can I help you today?"
       }
+    }
+  }
+}
 ```

+`data.type` indicates how to interpret the payload.
+For example, `text` responses include `payload.raw_text`; `list` responses return `payload.ordered` and a collection of items where each item provides a `title`, `description`, optional `bullets`, extracted `code_blocks`, and the original `raw` markdown so the frontend can render a consistent template without re-parsing the text.

 If the LLM or memory backend fails, the service returns a 500 Internal Server Error with a JSON body such as: